-And that’s why there is such a huge opportunity for brands to build trust with their audience through helpful and educational content.
+And that’s why there is such a huge opportunity for brands to build trust with their audience through helpful and educational content, even in “boring” industries.
 This focus on customer-focused content creation is being felt by marketers in companies of all types and across all industries.
 And it’s certainly something we are seeing with our client’s focus on consistent content creation.

 Content Marketing Institute (CMI) and MarketingProfs released their 2019 Content Marketing report for consumer-focused marketers.
 Together, they surveyed over 1,000 B2C marketers, asking them specifically about content marketing and limited it to companies and organizations who have been active with their campaigns for over a year or more.

 - Your content needs to help you connect better to your customers and build loyalty.

 - Marketers are investing more and more in creating better content.

 - A documented strategy, storytelling, and use of more visuals are things that can make your content successful.